zoffixznet/perl6.party/post/Perl-6-Seqs-Drugs-and-Rock-n-Roll--Part-2.md

     method bool-only  { $!n > 0 }
 ```

-For completeness sake, here's our previous example, with these two methods
+For the sake of completeness, here is our previous example, with these two
-added to our `T`Iterator``:
+methods added to our `T`Iterator``:

     sub rotator (*@stuff) {
         Seq.new: class :: does Iterator {